 - any health and safety risks for yourself or others

-- any adjustments you may need to help you do your job, e.g. an ergonomic chair or standing desk.
+- any adjustments you may need to help you do your job, e.g. ergonomic tools or a height-adjustable bench.

 If you are unable to return to your previous job after treatment: